iniznet/alpinejs-flux/README.md

 # alpinejs-flux

-Simplifies x-transition when applying CSS classes.
+Simplifies the process of applying CSS classes with x-transition as a template and makes them reusable within single attribute.

 It requires alpinejs v3.11.0 or higher.